How to Check Which Ports Are Open on a Windows 10 PC

 - You will now see five columns: Protocols, Local Address, Foreign Address, State, and PID (Process ID).
 In the Local Address, next to the IP address column you will have a port number.
 For example: 0.0.0.0:135.
 Here, 135 is the port number.

 - In the column called State, you will see whether a specific port is opened.
 For opened ports, it will say LISTENING.

 This is the first part that will get you the port and the process ID.
 To verify which app uses it, continue with these steps:

 - In Command Prompt, find the PID (the number from the last column) for a specific port.

-- Open Task Manager.
-Use the shortcut Ctrl + Shift + Esc, or right-click on an open space on your Windows taskbar and open the Task Manager.
+- Open the Task Manager by using the Ctrl + Shift + Esc shortcut, or right-click on an open space on your Windows taskbar and open the Task Manager.

-- Go to the “Details” tab.
+- Now, go to the Details or Services tab.
 You’ll see all the processes on your Windows 10.
 Sort them by the PID column and find the PID that belongs to the port you’re trying to troubleshoot.
-You can see which app ties the port in the “Description” section.
+You can see which app ties the port in the Description section.